NicolasSerranoGarcia/DeskUp/GUIDE.md

 > [!TIP]
-> If you are planning to get involved with the source code, here is a list of utils and instructions you can take a lot at
+> If you are planning to get involved with the source code, here is a list of utils and instructions you can take a look at

 # 🛠️ Project Build & Workflow Guide